 - Intense Blue/Phthalo Blue + Yellow

-For me, these are on the darker range of turquoise.
+For me, these are in the darker range of turquoise.
 I wouldn’t really call them that at all.
 I’d call them more teal or just dark blue depending on the color mix.
-Phthalo blue is quite an intense blue so you are already starting off in the darker ranges.
+Phthalo blue is quite an intense blue, so you are already starting off in the darker ranges.

 Note that intense blue and phthalo blue are pretty much the same color so will interchange very well when mixing.

 Below I have started off with a lighter range of turquoise mixes then going darker.
 You can see how varied they are.
 Asian watch that viridian as it is a very strong color.
 Only add small amounts

 - Cobalt Blue + Viridian